-Is a fungal nail dangerous?
+Is a fungal toenail dangerous?

 Fungal infections of the toenails are an unpleasant, common problem but are usually painless.
 Some skin conditions and medical problems manifest themselves by changing the appearance of your toenail to look like fungal infections.
 It is important to obtain a correct assessment and diagnosis.
 A scraping of the toenail can be taken by your doctor to identify the fungus.

-How can I treat a fungal nail?
+How can I treat a fungal toenail?

 It is always best to seek treatment and advice early on.
 Once a fungal infection has been identified there are a variety of options available: